bahmutov/learn-angular-directives/README.md

 ### Exercise - use ng-class to style the rating label

-The first city should have the green `label-success` class, while the rest should have `label-info` class.
+* The first city should have the green `label-success` class, while the rest should have `label-info` class.

-Unfortunately without making custom element directives, or setting up end to end testing, this feature is hard to unit test, thus you will have to check your own work.
+* Compute the classes by attaching method to the `CitiesController` scope
+* The method should take a city object with `rating` property and return the appropriate class when rating is 1 or not.
+* There are unit tests in the `CitiesApp controller - ng-class` pass.

 ### Small print